 - Things that if remain unaddressed will lead to major defects – A small roof-flashing leak, for example.

 - Things that may hinder your ability to finance, legally occupy, or insure the home.

 - Safety hazards, such as an exposed, live buss bar at the electric panel.

-Anything in these categories should be addressed.
-Often a serious problem can be corrected inexpensively to protect both life and property (especially in categories 2 and 4).
+Anything in these 4 categories should be addressed.
+Often serious problems can be corrected inexpensively protecting both life and property.

-While other companies base their inspection fees on the overall price of the home, we base pricing on the age, size, and location of the home.
+While many home inspection companies base their inspection fees on the overall price of the home, Spotlight Inspection Services bases it’s pricing on the age, size, and location of the home.

 To schedule your home inspection click or call 734-890-1343.Schedule Your Inspection